 VISITOR CENTER, GIFT SHOP: Visitors to York River can learn more about the value of the coastal estuary to the environment and about the area’s historical significance by touring this facility.
 Activities in the center focus on the history, use and preservation of the York River and its marshes.
 A small wet lab and various equipment are available for use by school groups for environmental education activities.

-NATURE, HISTORY PROGRAMS: Canoe trips on Taskinas Creek; kayak trips on the York River; fossil hikes; nature hikes/games; wildlife observations; marine life; night canoe trips; ghost trail hayrides; seine netting and estuarine life studies; fishing clinics; children’s programs; Virginia’s State Parks: Your Backyard Classrooms; various workshops.
+NATURE, HISTORY PROGRAMS: Canoe trips on Taskinas Creek; kayak trips on the York River; fossil hikes; nature hikes/games; wildlife observation and photography; marine life; night canoe trips; ghost trail hayrides; seine netting and estuarine life studies; fishing tournaments; children’s programs; Virginia’s State Parks: Your Backyard Classrooms; various workshops.

 Each month from May through October, moonlight canoe trips are offered on evenings with a full moon and starlight canoe trips are offered on evenings with a new moon.
 Call the park for current fees.
 Some interpretive offerings have a fee and require reservations - call the park for an up-to-date program guide.